-Here’s our very first post on the first page of a brand-new website launched to celebrate the output of Voreda Books.
-The fresh website we’ve made to replace an obsolete earlier version.
+This was our first post on the first page of a brand-new website launched in 2020 to celebrate the output of Voreda Books.
+Our fresh website made to replace an obsolete earlier version.

-Somewhere readers may learn more about our small-but-perfectly formed imprint, specialising in quality publications and mainly Roman Britain.
-Not exclusively fiction, but especially the historical novels of Clive Ashman, where we’ve laid some exciting plans for future titles to follow.
+So we’re hoping this new Voreda ‘site’ can become somewhere readers learn more not just about new archaeological developments but also about our (small-but-perfectly-formed) imprint, specialising in quality publications and mainly Roman Britain.
+Not exclusively fiction, but especially the historical novels & drawings of Clive Ashman, where we’ve laid some exciting plans for future titles to follow.

 Join us for a journey into the past.
-Those curiosities we’ll share, as oddities from our own time unroll in parallel, providing some contrast.
-Making occasional offerings of personal observation along the way, as we look far across the centuries together and through a glass darkly.
-Remark on whatever serendipities and treasures we sometimes notice or stumble across.
+Curiosities we’ll share, as oddities from our own time unroll in parallel, maybe in contrast?
+With occasional offerings of personal observation along the way, as we look far across the centuries together and through a glass darkly.
+Remarking on whatever serendipities or treasures we might sometimes notice or stumble across together.

 In October 2020, before the land fell into autumn and another state of lockdown, I happened to be on Devon’s south-east coast.
 Where I remembered nearby Exeter and that phonetic connection with its predecessor, Roman Isca.
 Or ‘Isca Dumnoniorum’to be precise – Rome’s citadel for the soldiers and tax-gatherers they imposed on local tribes.
 So we jumped into the car and drove a short way west to find what remains of Rome, to see how much of Isca is extant at Exeter – which is more than you’d think.